 We work with a wide spectrum of clients ranging from property entrepreneurs, property companies, contractors and banks to commercial and residential developers, institutional investors and large international corporate clients.

-The Davidson Chalmers Dispute Resolution Team advise on a wide variety of contentious business issues.
-Our clients range from national UK companies through to local owner-managed businesses and individuals.
+The Davidson Chalmers Stewart Dispute Resolution Team advises on a wide variety of contentious commercial issues.
+Our clients range from entrepreneurs and SME clients through to major entities operating internationally.

-The Davidson Chalmers Employment & HR Team has extensive experience advising employers and employees alike, so understand both sides of any issue.
+The Davidson Chalmers Stewart Employment & HR Team has extensive experience advising employers and employees alike, so understand both sides of any issue.
 We’ll work in partnership with you to resolve your employment issues in a practical and commercial way that quickly meets your objectives.

 Our Environmental Team provides advice and support on a range of environmental compliance, management and other operational matters, dealing with risks and liabilities for clients in Scotland, the UK and internationally.

 Securing a valid and implementable planning permission for a proposed development free from the risk of challenge can be vital to achieving business goals for developers, landowners, occupiers and investors alike.
-The Davidson Chalmers Team can help.
+The Davidson Chalmers Stewart Team can help.

 Davidson Chalmers Stewart Energy Team advises clients on a broad range of energy and other resource issues, offering experience, expertise and practical insight that centres on achieving the commercial objectives of our clients.

-The Davidson Chalmers Stewart Residential Development Team acts for a wide range of operators in the residential sector – not only developers but also landowners, funders and investors and advise on everything from small bespoke developments to large scale residential developments across Scotland.
+The Davidson Chalmers Stewart Residential Development Team acts for a wide range of operators in the residential sector – not only developers but also landowners, funders and investors and advises on everything from small bespoke developments to large scale residential developments across Scotland.

 The Davidson Chalmers Stewart Charities Team acts for charities and other social enterprises both locally and nationally.
 We realise the need of such organisations for sound commercial advice.
 Our team of solicitors is drawn from across the firm and provide significant experience and expertise.